PsCustomObject/PsCustomObject.github.io/_posts/2020-09-21-Exchange-Online-Certificate-Based-Authentication.md

     teaser: "/assets/images/ExchangeLogo.png"
 ---

-Microsoft released to GA the new version of *Exchange Online Management* module, version *2.0.3* at the time this article, which introces **Certificate Based Authencation** for PowerShell sessions. *Basic Authentication* has been already deprecated and originally planned for removal in *Ocober 2020* but due CoVid-19 outbreak this has been post-poned to 2021 as you can [read here](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-april-2020-update/ba-p/1275508).
+Microsoft released to GA the new version of *Exchange Online Management* module, version *2.0.3* at the time this article, which introduces **Certificate Based Authentication** for PowerShell sessions. *Basic Authentication* has been already deprecated and originally planned for removal in *October 2020* but due CoVid-19 outbreak this has been postponed to 2021 as you can [read here](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-april-2020-update/ba-p/1275508).

 I have been using the module preview in production for quite some time but held back publishing this article so to have all places in place as GA.

 ## Exchange Online Certificate Based authentication - Register Azure Application

 The first step to deploy Certificate Based authentication is to register a new *Azure Application*.
-Navigate *Azure Active Directory* in the Azure portal and select **App Registrations** (alternatively use the search function whcih is what I usually do)
+Navigate *Azure Active Directory* in the Azure portal and select **App Registrations** (alternatively use the search function which is what I usually do)

 ![Azure Application Registration](/assets/images/Azure_Application_Registration_Blade.png)

 In the app registrations under *Owned applications* we can list all applications that we registered under our account, in my case this is still empty, and under *All applications* as the name implies all application registered tenant wide.

 ![Azure owned applications](/assets/images/Azure_Owned_Applications.png)